Buchel9844/HOIs_multitrophic/README.md

 "code/HOI_6_Procrustes.R" - creates Fig.S4

 The data folder contains the following .csv (i) "pollinators.csv", (ii) "2016_no_pollinators_for_2017.csv", and (iii) "used_data2017.csv".
-"used_data2017.csv" and "2016_no_pollinators_for_2017.csv" contain the following variables: number - link: which link of the network is present - treatment:treatment of the cage, determined by the number and identity of plants and pollinators - pot - focal: focal plant species - background_T: number of tomato individual around the focal species - background_R: number of radish individual around the focal species - background_H:  number of field bean individual around the focal species - fruit_number: number of fruit on the focal individual - exclusion - Notes - mean_weigthxseed: weight of seed for the focal individual - mean_seedsxfruit : number of seed per fruit for the focal individual - total_seeds - total_seed_weigth
+"used_data2017.csv" and "2016_no_pollinators_for_2017.csv" contain the 906 focal individuals for which we counted seeds, variables: number - link: which link of the network is present - treatment:treatment of the cage, determined by the number and identity of plants and pollinators - pot - focal: focal plant species - background_T: number of tomato individual around the focal species - background_R: number of radish individual around the focal species - background_H:  number of field bean individual around the focal species - fruit_number: number of fruit on the focal individual - exclusion - Notes - mean_weigthxseed: weight of seed for the focal individual - mean_seedsxfruit : number of seed per fruit for the focal individual - total_seeds - total_seed_weigth

 "pollinators.csv" contains the pollinators sampling for the 2 years, variables are: